akulsharma1/PublicShopifyMonitor/README.md

-# PublicShopifyMonitor
+# Public Shopify Monitor

-Welcome to my public shopify monitor!
+Welcome to my public shopify monitor, a project which I used to sell until I decided to open source it.

 This was a project I made a while ago.